tkenning/dev.na.bambora.com/source/includes/na/take_payments/_payment_interac.md

 Example response HTML you use to redirect the user:

 If the transaction is cancelled or declined at any point, the bank forwards a response to the merchant’s NON_FUNDED URL.
 Otherwise, the bank response is forwarded to the merchant’s FUNDED URL.
-The funded and non-funded URLs are values the merchant must provide to Beanstream before account activation.
-These values are stored internally by Beanstream.
+The funded and non-funded URLs are values the merchant must provide to us before account activation.
+These values are stored internally by us.
 Contact our customer support team to set these URLs.

 #### Schema
 ```